KrishnaChaitanya16/MosipDecode2025/README.md

 - **The Solution**: We re-architected the pipeline to run entirely offline, packaging OCR (PHOCR), LLM-based mapping (Qwen2.5-1.5B-Instruct), and FastAPI into a self-contained system.
 With lightweight optimization and Docker Compose setup, the solution can be launched in just two commands, even on machines with lower Hardware configurations.
 - **The Result** : The system is now deployable in remote regions, supporting low-resource environments and enabling adoption by local governments and organizations.
 This aligns with MOSIP’s mission to provide inclusive, secure, and accessible digital identity solutions globally.
 4. **Choosing a good Large-Language Model for Intelligent mapping**:
+  - We experimented with several compact LLMs but found that most struggled to follow prompts accurately.
+Finally, we selected Qwen2.5-1.5B, which strikes the right balance between efficiency and performance.
+Despite its small size, it handles multilingual inputs exceptionally well and outperforms other lightweight models in accuracy and reliability.

 ## Getting Started
  ### Backend Setup: